 |Amir and Jason, late '90s|

 Amir and Jason were both troubled souls, both tortured by insecurity and crippling self-doubt coupled with a somewhat inflated sense of self-worth common among addicts.
 They each were keenly aware of how incredibly intelligent, funny, creative and sensitive they were and yet they struggled to achieve the successes and milestones so many of their friends had.
-There's a reason Jason stepped into my life and became my best friend, lover and partner: I fell madly in love with a man who was a kindred spirit to my brother, one of the closest males to me in my life.
+There's a reason Jason stepped into my life and became my best friend, lover and partner: I fell deeply in love with a man who was a kindred spirit to my brother, one of the closest males to me in my life.

 I don't believe in heaven or an afterlife, but I can't deny the sense of calm I get in imagining Amir's and Jason's spirits together somewhere, discussing their lives and sharing their relief at being free of the horrific prison of addiction.
 The idea that they both are at peace--their troubled minds quieted, their anxiety finally quelled--is a comfort to me as I mourn them in different ways.
 They are no longer struggling, no longer questioning, no longer sad or confused or anxious, no longer suffering.

 That just leaves the rest of us to suffer in their absence.